jezzsantos/saastack/docs/design-principles/0160-user-lifecycle.md

 * `Personal` organizations are for each `EndUser` (person or machine) to use on the platform and cannot be shared with others.
 * A person/machine will have a membership to one `Personal` organization at all times, and can have a membership to one or more `Shared` organizations.

-> Note: By default, The primary use case of a `Personal` org is for the user to still be able to login to the platform and at least use basic functionality of the product without having to upgrade to paid features.
+> Note: By default, The primary use case of a `Personal` org is for the user to still be able to log in to the platform and at least use basic functionality of the product without having to upgrade to paid features.
 The basic plan is assumed by default to be a "free" (unpaid) plan.
 This is intended so that they have to have a space in the product of their own, from which they can still use the product even if they are removed from other companies organizations, and from there add other (paid) organizations if they wish to, or be invited into other organizations later.

 #### Roles and Responsibilities